 How does the eye focus light?

 Myopia occurs when light rays focus in front of the retina because the eye is too long or has excessive focusing power.
-Objects in the distance appear blurry and as they get closer to the eye, are seen more clearly.
+Objects in the distance appear blurry, and become clearer the nearer they get to the eye.
 This condition may be inherited or associated with premature birth and can occur at any age.
 The prevalence of myopia is low in US children under the age of eight, but much higher in Asian countries.
 Diverging or minus (-) power glasses focus the light rays on the retina and improve vision.

 More technical information on myopia may be found on the EyeWiki Site.

-Astigmatism occurs when cornea is curved more in one direction than in the other.
+Astigmatism occurs when the cornea or the lens is curved more in one direction than in the other.
 The shape of the eye is more similar to a football than a baseball.
 The prevalence of astigmatism is highest in infancy and childhood.
-Rays focus at several points (in front and/or behind the retina).
-Near and distant vision is affected.
-Cylindrical power glasses are prescribed for significant astigmatism, which, if not corrected, can lead to suboptimal adult vision.
-Contact lenses and laser surgery are alternatives to glasses at the appropriate age.
+Rays focus at several points (in front and/or behind the retina) instead of one, which distorts the vision in the distance and up close.